janepan9917/janepan9917.github.io/_pages/about.md

   - /about.html
 ---

-Thanks for visiting my website!
-So nice to meet you :D
+Thanks for visiting my website -- so nice to meet you :D

 About me
 ======